inkarkat/vim-SearchPosition/README.md

                             - loaded buffers (:BufSearchPosition) skipping those sources that do not exist.

-    g<A-n>                  A repeat with a "g" prefix at the same position will g<A-m>                  show a verbose report that shows match statistics g,<A-m>                 about every covered buffer, not just a summary. g<A-n> can also be used anywhere to start a verbose report for all windows; g<A-m> / g,<A-m> cannot, because they are overloaded with showing the position of the word / WORD under the cursor.
+    g_ALT-n                 A repeat with a "g" prefix at the same position will g_ALT-m                 show a verbose report that shows match statistics g_,ALT-m                about every covered buffer, not just a summary. g_ALT-n can also be used anywhere to start a verbose report for all windows; g_ALT-m / g,_ALT-m cannot, because they are overloaded with showing the position of the word / WORD under the cursor.